Domenico Casalino: International background

-Casalino is very proactive at international level in the diffusion of know-how and methodologies related to public procurement.
+Casalino is very proactive at the international level in the diffusion of know-how and methodologies related to public procurement.

-In September 2012 he was invited to the 12° conference Good governance and the establishment of institutional-based states in Cairo, Egypt, as lead speaker on Good governance and public procurement.
+In September 2012, he was invited to the 12° conference Good governance and the establishment of institutional-based states in Cairo, Egypt, as the lead speaker on Good governance and public procurement.

 Then he attended the launching of the MENA-OECD Network on Public Procurement, co-chaired by Consip, Tunisia and Morocco.

-In 2013 Casalino was designated as lead procurement practitioner to the launching of the OECD Leading Practitioners meeting in OECD headquarters, together with other 20 worldwide senior procurement experts.
+In 2013, Casalino was designated as lead procurement practitioner for the launching of the OECD Leading Practitioners meeting in OECD headquarters, together with 20 other worldwide senior procurement experts.

-On February was invited speaker to the first Anti-Corruption Working Group (G20), within the framework of the Russia's G20 Presidency.
+In February, he was invited speaker to the first Anti-Corruption Working Group (G20), within the framework of Russia's G20 Presidency.

-On July, Consip and PPS (Public Procurement Service), the Korean Central Purchasing Body, signed in Rome the new 'Memorandum of Understanding on Public Procurement'.
+In July, Consip and PPS (Public Procurement Service), the Korean Central Purchasing Body, signed in Rome the new 'Memorandum of Understanding on Public Procurement'.

 Casalino participated as lead member of the Procurement G6, the most important international network among government procurement agencies involving Italy, the USA, Republic of Korea, the UK, Canada and Chile, in the MMGP, Multilateral Meeting on Government Procurement, on September.

-In the same period it was renewed the co-chairmanship of Consip of the MENA-OECD Network on Government Procurement, together with Morocco, Tunisia and the Republic of Korea, to support countries of the Arab Spring for the development of more transparent and efficient procurement systems.
+In the same period the co-chairmanship of Consip of the MENA-OECD Network on Government Procurement was renewed, together with Morocco, Tunisia and the Republic of Korea, to support countries of the Arab Spring for the development of more transparent and efficient procurement systems.

-In October he organized the first Italian meeting of the European Network among Central Purchasing Bodies (CPBs), involving the major CPBs of Europe.
+In October, he organised the first Italian meeting of the European Network among Central Purchasing Bodies (CPBs), involving the major CPBs of Europe.

-In 2014 he was member of the Advisory Committee of the MENA-OECD Governance Programme Training Center of Caserta, together with the Ministers of Public Administration of Italy, Egypt, Jordan, Morocco and Libya.
+In 2014, he was a member of the Advisory Committee of the MENA-OECD Governance Programme Training Centre of Caserta, together with the Ministers of Public Administration of Italy, Egypt, Jordan, Morocco and Libya.

-He participates in relevant international cooperation projects – coordinated by the World Bank, and the European Commission – aimed at implementing locally advanced national procurement systems and centralized procurement models (Greece, Ethiopia, etc.).
+He participates in relevant international cooperation projects – coordinated by the World Bank, and the European Commission – aimed at implementing locally advanced national procurement systems and centralised procurement models (Greece, Ethiopia, etc.).

 Academic roles

-Casalino is visiting professor at LUISS University (Corporate Governance and Internal Audit) and lecturer at several universities and institutions including Sapienza University of Rome and Link Campus University, he has been:
+Casalino is an Adjunct Faculty Member at LUISS Business School and a visiting professor at LUISS University (Corporate Governance and Internal Audit) and lecturer at several universities and institutions, including Sapienza University of Rome and Link Campus University.

+He is the Scientific Director and visiting professor for the Executive Programme in Bid and Proposal Management at LUISS Business School, and he has been: